-1. School Quality Survey-Staff: Teachers will rate principal leadership on the SQS.
+School Quality Survey-Staff: Teachers will rate principal leadership on the SQS.
 Additionally, the SQS will measure aspects of the school's culture and climate.
-Principals receive the school mean score for the SQS-Staff score.
+Principals receive the school mean score for the SQS-Staff score using all the questions on the survey.